Investment vehicle

 Fiscale beleggings-instelling (FBI)

-• Opaque and taxable at 0%
+• Opaque entity taxable at a 0% rate

 3. Transfer Tax

-Fonds voor gemene rekening (FGR)
+Fonds voor gemene rekening (FGR)/Transparent Fund

 Commanditaire vennootschap (CV)